bbauska/Coursera-Bootstrap/readme.md

 This is definitely annoying.
 So let me pause that by clicking on the pause button.

-When you click on the pause button, your Carousel\'s sliding action is paused.
+When you click on the pause button, your Carousel&apos;s sliding action is paused.

 Because when you click on the pause button, then the function that we